On the radical of endomorphism rings of local modules: Introduction

 \section{Introduction}

 Let $(\RR, \m)$ be a Noetherian local ring and $E$ a finitely generated $\RR$-module.
 The ring $\CC=\Hom_{\RR}(E,E)=\End(E,E)$ expresses many properties of $E$, and sometimes of $\RR$ itself, many of which are well hidden.
 The terminology {\em local module } refers to a finitely generated module $E$ over a Noetherian local ring $(\RR, \m)$ such that the ring of endomorphisms $\End_{\RR}(E)=\Hom_{\RR}(E,E)$ has a unique two-sided maximal ideal.
-How to build them and study their homological properties are part of the focus in this note.
-This is also motivated by their roles in the following related questions:
+Our aim in this note is to develop techniques of construction of local modules and study their homological properties.
+It is also motivated by their roles in the following related questions:

-\begin{itemize} \item The HomAB question: Can the number of generators of $\CC$ be estimated in terms of properties of $E$?
+\begin{itemize} \item The HomAB question: Can the number of generators $\nu(\CC)$ of $\CC$ be estimated in terms of properties of $E$?
 For a detailed discussion of this question we refer to \cite{Dalili}, \cite{DV}.
 Recently, Kia Dalili resolved one its main problems in proving the existence, in the graded case, of {\it a priori} uniform bounds for $\nu(\CC)$ in terms of extended cohomological degrees of $E$.

 \item Non-commutative desingularization: There are noteworthy rings of endomorphisms in the recent literature.
-One class of the most intriguing rigs are those of finite global dimension; see \cite{DH10}, \cite{Le11}, \cite{denBergh1}, \cite{denBergh2}. \item Degree representation of a module question: For a module $E$, its degree representation is the smallest integer $r$--when it exists--such that there is an embedding of $\RR$-algebras $\varphi: \Hom_{\RR}(E,E)\lar M_r(\RR)$.
+One class of the most intriguing rings are those of finite global dimension; see \cite{DH10}, \cite{Le11}, \cite{denBergh1}, \cite{denBergh2}.
+We show this is rare for local modules.

+\item Degree representation of a module question: For a module $E$, its degree representation is the smallest integer $r$--when it exists--such that there is an embedding of $\RR$-algebras $\varphi: \Hom_{\RR}(E,E)\lar M_r(\RR)$.
 Which modules admit such a degree?

 \end{itemize}